A Fully Discrete Nonnegativity-Preserving FEM for a Stochastic Heat Equation: Preliminaries on the Continuous Problem

 \begin{definition} Under Assumption \ref{assumption_1}, a predictable stochastic process $u:[0,T]\times\Omega\to L^2(\mathcal{D})$ is called a mild solution to (\ref{main_equation}) if

 for each $t\in[0,T]$, where $(E(t))_{t\in[0,T]}$ is the semigroup on $L^2(\mathcal{D})$ generated by the Laplacian. \end{definition}

 We note there is also the notion of variational solution (see \cite[Definition 5.1.2 ]{Liu_Rockner}), which is used in the paper \cite{Djurdjevac} in an equivalent form.
 In the case of equation (\ref{main_equation}) under Assumption \ref{assumption_1}, these two notions of solution are equivalent.
-This is due to the fact the noise is finite-dimensional and the $e_k$'s are uniformly bounded over $\overline{\mathcal{D}}$.
+This is due to the fact that the $e_k$'s are uniformly bounded over $\overline{\mathcal{D}}$ and there are a finite number of them.
 An explanation of the equivalence is contained in \cite[Appendix G]{Liu_Rockner} or \cite[Section 6]{DaPrato_Zabczyk}.
 From \cite[Theorem 5.1.3]{Liu_Rockner} or \cite[Theorem 2.25]{Kruse} for well-posedness and \cite[Theorem 2.1]{donati1993white} for the comparison principle, we have the following result.

 \begin{theorem} Under Assumption \ref{assumption_1}, equation (\ref{main_equation}) has a unique solution in the sense of Definition \ref{mild_solution}.
 Moreover

 and

 \end{theorem}